Payments and charges

 There may be other reasons when we ignore the value of your home depending on your circumstances.
 We will discuss this during your financial assessment.

-If the value of your home is counted, but you do not want to sell it you should get independent financial advice.
+If the value of your home is included, but you do not want to sell it you should get independent financial advice.

 A deferred payment agreement is another option if you do not wish to sell your home yet.